Jocseh07/Nexter/README.md

 ## Course

 This project is part of the Web Development course by Jonas Schmedtmann.
-The course covers HTML, CSS, JavaScript, and various web development tools and practices.
+The course covers HTML, CSS, JavaScript, sass, and various web development tools and practices.

 ## Author